dijasila/GPAW/doc/setups/pawxml.rst

 In this example, the ``function`` element should contain 100 numbers (`i = 0, ..., 99`).
 Each number must be separated by a ``<newline>`` character or by one or more ``<tab>``'s or ``<space>``'s (no commas).
-For numbers with scientific nutation, use this format: ``1.23456e-5`` or ``1.23456E-5`` and not ``1.23456D-5``.
+For numbers with scientific notation, use this format: ``1.23456e-5`` or ``1.23456E-5`` and not ``1.23456D-5``.

 There are currently five types of radial grids: